Joe Gibbs: Joe Gibbs Racing (1992–present)

 Gibbs created his NASCAR team, Joe Gibbs Racing in 1992, a year before he first retired from the NFL.
 The first driver for his team was Dale Jarrett (1992–1994), with the sponsor Interstate Batteries, and the number 18.
 His son, J. D. Gibbs, was the president of Joe Gibbs Racing and oversaw daily operations of each of the teams since his father's return to the NFL.
 J. D. Gibbs died on January 11, 2019.
 Driver Denny Hamlin won the Daytona 500 on February 17 and dedicated the win to J. D. in his post-race celebration.

-The team currently fields four full-time entries in the NASCAR Cup Series and three full-time entries in the NASCAR Xfinity Series.
+The team currently fields four full-time entries in the NASCAR Cup Series and three full-time entries in the NASCAR O'Reilly Auto Parts Series.